Data Diet: Can Trimming PET/CT Datasets Enhance Lesion Segmentation?: Results

 As defined by the challenge, we copy the exact setup of the baseline model and do not make any changes, neither to the model nor to the training pipeline.
 In order to compare our setup directly to the baseline, we use the preliminary test set of the challenge for evaluation.
 We vary the percentile of easiest PSMA examples $n$ and measure the model performance.
 We summarize our results in~\Cref{Tab:Resuls}.

-We find that our established intuition holds quite well with the false negative volume generally decreasing with increasing data exclusion.
-The false positive volume tends to increase as well, which is reasonable, given the model becomes more cautious when predicting metastasis.
-Taking a look at the Dice score, which is driven by both, false positives as well as false negatives, we find the best results when excluding $3\%$ of the easiest PSMA images.
+Taking a look at the Dice score, which is driven by both, false positives as well as false negatives, we find the best results when excluding $3\%$ of the easiest PSMA images, we however find that due to the limited size of the preliminary testset (only 5 images) we can neither confirm nor contradict our proposed strategy.
 We give the full list of excluded images for the $5\%$ and the $3\%$ scenario in~\Cref{sec:ex}.
 To further evaluate whether the proposed approach reduced the number of false positive predictions in the PSMA-Tracer, we generated a QQ-plot of the log-percentiles from the PSMA False-Positive Distribution, comparing the training dataset before and after a 3\% data diet.
 The results are presented in~\cref{fig:qq-plots}.
 The plot reveals that most quantiles of the distribution shifted below the dashed reference line, which indicates that the pre- and post-diet distributions are equal.
 This shift demonstrates a reduction in false positive values, supporting the effectiveness of the data diet approach.
 Interestingly, the data diet did not alter the False-Negative Volume distribution, as shown in a similar log QQ-plot in~\Cref{qq-plot-fnv}.